edsoncamargo/New-portfolio/README.md

 ## About Me

-n the "About Me" section, you'll find a comprehensive overview introducing my background, skills, and professional motivations.
+In the "About Me" section, you'll find a comprehensive overview introducing my background, skills, and professional motivations.

 ## Featured Projects